objcio/articles/2014-10-10-receipt-validation.md

 ![ASN.1 DER - Receipt's attribute containing an In-App purchase set string](/images/issue-17/ASN.1-DER-Attribute-SET@2x.png "ASN.1 DER - Receipt's attribute containing an In-App purchase set")

-## Validating the receipt
+## Validating the Receipt

-The steps to validate a receipt are the following:
+The steps to validate a receipt are as follows:

 - Locate the receipt.
 If no receipt is found, then the validation fails.
 - Verify the receipt authenticity and integrity.
-The receipt must be properly signed by Apple and not be tampered with.
+The receipt must be properly signed by Apple and must not be tampered with.
 - Parse the receipt to extract attributes such as the bundle identifier, the bundle version, etc.
 - Verify that the bundle identifier found inside the receipt matches the bundle identifier of the application.
 Do the same for the bundle version.
 - Compute the hash of the GUID of the device.
-The computed hash is based on device specific information.
+The computed hash is based on device-specific information.
 - Check the expiration date of the receipt if the Volume Purchase Program is used.

 **NOTE:** The following sections describe how to perform the various steps of the validation.
-The code snippets are meant to illustrate each step; do not consider them as the only solution.
+The code snippets are meant to illustrate each step; do not consider them the only solutions.

-### Locating the receipt
+### Locating the Receipt

-The location of the receipt differs between OS X and iOS as shown in the following figure:
+The location of the receipt differs between OS X and iOS, as shown in the following figure:

 ![Receipt Locations](/images/issue-17/ReceiptLocation@2x.png "Receipt Locations")

 On OS X, the receipt file is located inside the application bundle, under the `Contents/_MASReceipt` folder.
 On iOS, the receipt file is located in the application's data sandbox, under the `StoreKit` folder.

-Once located, you must ensure that the receipt is present: if the receipt exists at the right place, it can be loaded.
+Once located, you must ensure that the receipt is present: If the receipt exists at the correct place, it can be loaded.
-If the receipt does not exist, this is considered as a validation failure.
+If the receipt does not exist, this is considered a validation failure.

 On OS X 10.7 and later or iOS 7 and later, the code is straightforward: